-Room and board at Penn State Harrisburg is $12,112 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,854.
+Housing and campus dining at Penn State Harrisburg costs $14,668 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the school dining halls.
+Students who live off campus but would like to be able to eat in the campus dining can pay for a meal plan.
+The cost of a mean plan, or board-only, is $7,126.

 Tuition and fees may vary depending on program, course level, location, and more.

-Penn State Harrisburg’s tuition and fees change based on: B Academic program for both full and part-time students Course load for part-time students Course level for both full and part-time students
+Penn State Harrisburg’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for part-time students •Course level for both full and part-time students

-The majority of Penn State Harrisburg undergrads use financial aid to help pay for school.
-In 2021, 2,320 of the 4,308 undergrads enrolled received financial aid.
-Penn State Harrisburg meets 59 percent of the demonstrated financial need for undergraduates.
+The majority of Penn State Harrisburg undergrads use financial aid to to cover the cost of tuition.
+In 2022, 2,235 of the 4,085 undergrads enrolled received financial aid.
+Penn State Harrisburg meets 1% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $10,499 a year.
-Around 50 percent of Penn State Harrisburg undergrads take out student loans to cover any remaining costs.
-Penn State Harrisburg graduates who have student loans graduate with an average of $38,395 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $11,328 a year.
+Around 54.27% of Penn State Harrisburg undergrads take out student loans to cover any remaining costs.
+Penn State Harrisburg graduates who have student loans graduate with an average of $42,940 of student loan debt.

 The average debt for each loan type varies.